Kingxukai/linux/Documentation/i2c/muxes/i2c-mux-gpio.rst

  |          |            |          |---------------|           |
   ----------              ----------                  - - - - -

-SCL/SDA of the master I2C bus is multiplexed to bus segment 1..M according to the settings of the GPIO pins 1..N.
+SCL/SDA of the woke master I2C bus is multiplexed to bus segment 1..M according to the woke settings of the woke GPIO pins 1..N.

 Usage
 -----

-i2c-mux-gpio uses the platform bus, so you need to provide a struct platform_device with the platform_data pointing to a struct i2c_mux_gpio_platform_data with the I2C adapter number of the master bus, the number of bus segments to create and the GPIO pins used to control it.
+i2c-mux-gpio uses the woke platform bus, so you need to provide a struct platform_device with the woke platform_data pointing to a struct i2c_mux_gpio_platform_data with the woke I2C adapter number of the woke master bus, the woke number of bus segments to create and the woke GPIO pins used to control it.
 See include/linux/platform_data/i2c-mux-gpio.h for details.

 E.G. something like this for a MUX providing 4 bus segments